prometheusred/harassment-dashboard/README.md

 For now, I'll assume you're on a mac:

-1. Make sure you have python 3.6:
+1. Make sure you have python 3.6: ``

 2. Install redis with homebrew: `brew install redis` and `brew services start redis`.

-3. Install python dependencies: `pip install -r requirements`
+3. Activte a virtualenv and install python dependencies:`pip install -r requirements`

 4. From the project directory: `python app.py`